se37301/suburban/README.md

 - Build a co-creating future oriented mindset that involves people and individuals
 - More human, collectively intelligent participation

+### Call to action
+- Contribute to "Suburban"
+- Spread the "Suburban" ideas
+- Get "Suburban" complaint
+- Change existing society to a more "Suburban" society
+- Create a new "Suburban" society
+- Improve and evolve "Suburban"

 ### When
 - Now - end of 2017 - Shared on Github -> will be Open Sourced in the future
 - Now - Common Creative License